Speech & Language Therapy

 Assess for and recommend equipment to facilitate independence.

 Judith Mooney is a qualified counsellor and counselling supervisor (MBACP registered) with a specialism in Autism.
-She has been a member of the staff at Peterhouse School for 21 years
+She has been a member of the staff at Peterhouse School for over 20 years

 Judith offers free professional and confidential support to all our young people and their families, who may be experiencing difficult personal issues in any way.
 She can also offer a link to other professionals at Peterhouse School / College.